Mississippi

 Sports betting revenue impact on Mississippi's economy

 To obtain a sports betting license in Mississippi, operators must pay a licensing fee of $5,000, which is one of the lowest licensing fees in any state offering legalized sports gambling.
 All retail operators also must pay a tax rate of 12%, which is relatively average in today's sports betting market.
-If online sports betting gets added to the state in the near future, it is unclear whether the tax rate for online operators will be the same as retail.
+If online sports betting is added to the state in the near future, it is unclear whether the tax rate for online operators will be the same as that for retail.

 Gambling, in general, has been a big part of Mississippi for decades.
 Even with sports betting legalized in a primarily retail format, the state has cleared over $320 million in handle every year since 2019, with the record year being $586 million in total placed wagers in 2021.

-For example, Kansas, the closest state in terms of population to MS, has seen over $5.6 billion in betting handle since launching legal sports betting, which in turn has resulted in more than $503 million in sportsbooks' revenue and over $26 million in tax income for the state itself.
+For example, Kansas, the closest state in terms of population to MS, has seen over $6.7 billion in betting handle since launching legal sports betting, which in turn has resulted in more than $619 million in sportsbooks' revenue and over $34 million in tax income for the state itself.

 Mississippi sports betting record months: